Post-doc Opportunity—Status and drivers of mammal populations in Alberta

 Salary will be $70-80,000 per year, commensurate with experience.
 The applicant would be partially supported through a MITACS Accelerate grant; thus, the applicant must be eligible for MITACS funding.
 The position is for a minimum of one year, with a strong possibility of extension.

 Instructions: Please send a CV, two of your best publications, names of three references, and a 1-page statement of your short- and long-term career goals to firstname.lastname@example.org.
 Position will remain open until filled.
 We thank all applicants for their interest; only selected applicants will be contacted for an interview.

-*Funding for this position will be leveraged through MITACS or another external programs.
-The applicant must be eligible for MITACS funding and will lead development of the MITACS proposal (MITACS Accelerate grant), with support from White and Boutin.
-The position is for 1 - 2 years, based on available funding.
+*Funding for this position will be leveraged through MITACS and/or other external programs.
+The applicant must be eligible for MITACS funding.
+The position is for 1+ years, based on available funding.